 Vanishing Firefly Project

-The Clemson Vanishing Firefly Project offers a mobile app that everyone - from students to seniors - can use to measure firefly populations in their communities from neighborhoods, to parks and anywhere in the world they may go!
+environmental science research.
+The Clemson Vanishing Firefly Project offers a mobile app that everyone - from elementary students to seniors - can use to measure firefly populations in their communities from neighborhoods, to parks and anywhere in the world they may go!